sybrew/the-seo-framework/readme.txt

 	* Genesis Framework 2.3.0+ term metadata upgrade and fallback compatibility.
 	* TODO The sitemap now also flushes when changing the Site URL in the General Settings of WordPress Core.
 	* TODO Notification that the Robots.txt file can't be output under specific circumstances. (or simply add it anyway?)
 	* Breadcrumbs images as per new Google requirements.
-Currently, archives have an empty value.
+Currently, archives contain an empty value.
 * **Improved:**
 	* TODO The title and description counter type option is now bound to the user, rather than the site.
 	* Dismissible notices are now dismissible on every admin page when called.
 	* The term meta data is now handled through WordPress 4.4 or later functionality, if present.
 		* Note: From The SEO Framework 2.8.0, backwards compatibility towards version 2.6.6.2 or lower will be removed in order to clean up the database.
+		* Note: That update will not remove support for WordPress 3.8 onwards 4.4 term metadata.
+It only means that you won't be able to revert to old-style SEO metadata after updating either WordPress core or The SEO Framework.
 * **Changed:**
 	* The SEO Settings page is now a submenu page, name "SEO Settings".
 This change is only visible when another submenu is added.
 	* The Twitter Image URL output is now wrapped in the `twitter:image` meta tag instead of `twitter:image:src`, as the latter seems to be deprecated.